Storage Backends

 Configuration:

-SEARCH_BACKEND=sqliteThe FTS5 index is maintained automatically via database triggers whenever packages are created, updated, or deleted.
+SEARCH_BACKEND=sqliteThe FTS5 index is maintained by the search-index layer, which updates the index whenever packages are created, updated, or deleted.

 Uses Meilisearch as an external search engine.
 Provides advanced features like typo tolerance and better relevance ranking.